TheLordOfLambs/BioPhysics/README.md

 # BioPhysics

-## Data
+## The Project
-The goal of the project is to model physics of [this experiment](http://lptms.u-psud.fr/membres/mlenz/teaching/modeling-DNAPackaging.pdf)
-Datas can be found [here](http://lptms.u-psud.fr/membres/mlenz/teaching/modeling-DNAPackaging-data.txt)
+The goal of the project is to model physics of DNA packaging inside a viral capsid.
+To do so a molecular motor, known as the *portal motor*, push the double-stranded DNA inside the capsid.
+[This experiment](http://lptms.u-psud.fr/membres/mlenz/teaching/modeling-DNAPackaging.pdf) measure the force exerced by the motor to fill the capsid.
+Datas can be found [here](http://lptms.u-psud.fr/membres/mlenz/teaching/modeling-DNAPackaging-data.txt).

 ## How to use Github